Progressus-io/postnl-for-woocommerce/README.md

 * Add: Ability for marking products as 18+ and automatically apply ID Check to orders containing them.
 * Add: A new contact type 02 with sender email to the shipping API request.
 * Fix: Ressolve issue where insured NL>BE shipments defaulted to standard shipment instead of insured shipment.
+* Tweak: Update plugin description to be less than 150 characters.

 ### 5.7.3
 * Tweak : Use `plugins_loaded` hook to add the shipping method for Flexible shipping and Polylang plugins compatibility.